ahtohbi4/express-routes-dispatcher/README.md

 Usage
 --

-The module which allows to organize simple and clear MVC-architecture in your Node.js application.
+The module which allows organizing simple and clear MVC-architecture in your Node.js application.

 For example, there are a page with list of articles `/articles/` and pages with one article (for example, `/articles/some-aticle-page/`).
 In this case, application architecture might look like: